How to use Instagram for Customer Support inside Intercom

 How does Instagram support work inside Intercom?

-When Instagram is connected to Intercom, covering both DMs and post comments, every inbound message on Instagram automatically becomes a support conversation in Intercom.
 It arrives in the Intercom inbox, gets assigned, has a clear thread, and sits alongside the customer's full contact history.

-What makes this different from just forwarding messages into a shared inbox is the contact layer.
-Every Instagram user who reaches out is either matched to an existing Intercom contact or created as a new one.
-Their Instagram username and profile information are attached to that contact automatically.
 If the customer had contacted the team before, on Instagram or through any other messaging channel, that customer history is all in displayed in one place within Intercom.
 The agent knows the full customer and conversation context before they type a single word.

 This is the foundation of reliable Instagram customer service: every conversation has context, every contact has a record, and nothing exists in isolation.